John Dilleshaw

 John N. Dilleshaw (1896 near New Hope, Georgia – October 14, 1941), nicknamed Seven Foot Dilly, was an American Old-time musician and guitarist.
-Despite his nickname, he was not 7 feet tall, but "only" 6 feet 7 inches (2.0 m) tall.
+Despite his nickname, he was 6 feet 7 inches (2.0 m) tall.

-Childhood
+Early life

-Dilleshaw was born near the village of New Hope in Paulding County, northwest of Atlanta.
-In his late teens, he suffered a gunshot wound to the foot, and during his recovery he began to learn the guitar.
-Motivated, he was assisted by a local black musician named Bill Turner.
-Shortly after Dilleshaw played with other musicians from the county.
+Dilleshaw was born near the village of New Hope in Paulding County, Georgia.
+In his late teens, he suffered a self-inflicted gunshot wound to the foot in a hunting accident, and during his recovery he began to learn the guitar.
+He was taught by a local black musician named Bill Turner.
+Shortly after beginning lessons, Dilleshaw began playing with other musicians in the county.
+In 1918 he married Opal Kiker, and Kiker's brother Harry would soon learn fiddle in order to join his brother-in-law.